zulip/zulip/help/unsubscribe-from-a-channel.md

-# Unsubscribe from a stream
+# Unsubscribe from a channel

-You can always unsubscribe from any stream in Zulip.
+You can always unsubscribe from any channel in Zulip.

 {start_tabs}